Summary

 Project Role

-This project I worked as a Technical Designer, focused on designing the Combat of the game.
+In this project, I worked as a Technical and Systems Designer, focusing on designing the Combat of the game.

 I also helped as a general Game Designer, concepting the game, brainstorming ideas and playtesting.